 Graphic Design (BSD)

-Arizona State University’s Bachelor of Science in Design in graphic design explores ways to solve problems and develop narratives through visual communication.
-In this program, you’ll learn essential design principles and master applying these skills to professional print and web design projects.
+Arizona State University’s online Bachelor of Science in Design in graphic design explores ways to solve problems and develop narratives through visual communication.
+In this program, you’ll learn design principles and master applying these skills to professional print and web design projects.
+Upon graduation, you’ll be equipped to work in graphic design, creative direction, visual communication and more.

-Courses prioritize the visual language of graphic design and visual communication.
-In your lower-division courses, you’ll focus on teaching design principles, such as typography, layout and color.
-You’ll complete theory-based projects using drawing and other hand-done techniques to create handbound booklets, small-bound books and presentation boards.
-In advanced courses, you’ll apply your knowledge of design principles to professional computer-based projects in publication design, motion graphics, web design, animation, interface design and more.
+You’ll complete theory-based projects using drawing and other techniques to create handbound booklets, small-bound books and presentation boards.
+In advanced courses, you’ll apply this knowledge to computer-based projects in publication design, motion graphics, web design, animation and interface design.
 This program culminates with a capstone course, in which you’ll conduct research and design a campaign around a social issue of your choice.
-You’ll present your work at a final exhibition near the end of your last semester.
-Featured courses may include:

 GRA 101: Designing Life